Integration

 NoLegend()

-We see that clusters 1 and 11 do indeed have higher expression of the tumor marker genes!
+We see that cluster 1 does indeed have higher expression of the tumor marker genes!

 DotPlot(seurat_processed,